 Kids in your church aren’t usually fans of hymns.
 They’re slow and feel way too dated for kids.
 Just think about how you probably felt growing up.
 You may not have liked what your parents listened to and felt their music was just too old for you.

 Kids want more upbeat music they can dance and sing to.
-You can even add some more upbeat Christian music to your regular services and let kids sing and dance beside their parents.
+You can even add some more upbeat Christian music to your regular worship service and let kids sing and dance beside their parents.
 This gives them a way interact without feeling bored.
 Plus, the music feels like it’s more for them, which engages them in a way that traditional hymns usually don’t.

-7. Make The Bible Kid-Friendly
+6. Make The Bible Kid-Friendly

 Even adults have a difficult time reading the Bible.
 It’s not exactly like the books people normally read.
 Now, imagine that from a kid’s point of view.
 They’re not going to understand what you’re trying to tell them.